Advocacy Alert: CMS to Allow CRNAs, other APRNs on Contractor Advisory Committees

 CRNA Fact Sheet Updated and Available at aana.com

-Key changes to the document include the estimated number of anesthetics provided by CRNAs in the United States (now topping 45 million), the total number of AANA members (nearly 53,000), and updated numbers
+the document include the estimated number of anesthetics provided by CRNAs in the United States (now topping 45 million), the total number of AANA members (nearly 53,000), and updated numbers related to nurse

 If you have any questions about CRNA Fact Sheet, please direct them to Christopher Bettin, MA, Senior Director, Strategic Communications: firstname.lastname@example.org.